Let’s take a look at how to make a dried orange wreath!

 By the way, the paint of the walnuts and cinnamon coupled with the dried fruit slices adds another refined element and texture.

 Next, I glue my walnuts nestling them beside the dried mandarin/clementine.

-Here, you can see cinnamon sticks next to the dried orange adds another scent as well as more texture.
+Here, you can see cinnamon sticks next to the dried slices which adds another scent as well as more texture to this Christmas decoration.

-After adding a bit of paint lightly wipe the excess paint on a paper towel.
-During this step you should be left with very little paint.
+After wiping the excess off you should be left with very little paint on the brush.
 Lightly add the paint to the acorns.
-This technique is great because the natural look of the acorns will still be visible next to the dried citrus.
+This technique is great because the natural look of the acorns will still be visible next to the citrus slices.

 By the way, I have used acorns from the yard collected from our old home.
-Also, when using real ones, it’s important they be cleaned and baked in the oven.
+By the way, when using real acorns from nature, it’s important they be cleaned and baked in the oven.

-Back to the dried oranges, using your glue gun add the acorns and Asnise stars to the dehydrated citrus.
+Now back to the dried orange craft idea, begin with using your glue gun, and add the acorns and star Anise to the top of the orange slices.

-Lastly, a ribbon of your choice to the dried orange wreath for hanging.
+Lastly, add a ribbon of your choice to the top of the wreath and hang this natural Christmas decor in your home.

-By the way, how to make a dried orange wreath will last for some time.
-Store it in a cool/dry place in your home.
-For example, a basement works well because it’s usually cool with little light.
-If you would like to store this inside something, I suggest a brown paper bag.
-Plastic will cause moisture on the dried citrus which can cause mold.
+As an example, a basement works well because it’s usually cool with little light.
+If you would like to store this inside something, I suggest a brown paper bag or wrapping it in brown craft paper and securing lightly with tape.
+Plastic will cause excess moisture on the dried citrus which may cause mold.

 I hope this inspires you to make this dried orange wreath for your home.
-I would love to know if you will try dehydrating citrus or gilding nuts for the holiday seasons too?
+I would love to know if you will try dehydrating citrus, gilding nuts, or making citrus garlands for the cooler seasons too.

-Please let me know your thoughts about this craft.
+Please let me know your thoughts about your Christmas decorating plans.